-Sekumpul is the biggest waterfall in Bali (at 260 feet), and it’s also one of our favorites.
+Sekumpul is the biggest waterfall in Bali, at 80 meters (260 feet), and it’s also one of our favorites.
 This is a big twin waterfall located in a jungle ravine in north Bali, near Singaraja.
 You have to see this one!

 This one is 1 hour from Munduk.